chef/chef-vault/KNIFE_EXAMPLES.md

 Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

 ### mock
-Create a mock vault called passwords and put an item called root in it with the given values for username and password encrypted for clients named "default-node-name"
+Create a mock vault called passwords and put an item called root in it with the given values for username and password encrypted for a client named "default-node-name"

     knife vault mock passwords root '{"username": "root", "password": "mypassword"}' --vm "default-node-name"

+Create a mock vault called passwords and put an item called root in it encrypted for a client named "default-node-name" *Leaving the data off the command-line will pop an editor to fill out the data*

+    knife vault mock passwords root --vm "default-node-name"

 Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details